grtfou/DevOp-tools/README.md

 Use [Let’s Encrypt](https://letsencrypt.org) for Web Certificates

 ### environments
-Some settings for personal use (e.g. editor)
+Some settings for personal use (e.g. editor, Dokuwiki)

 ## License
 MIT license